saiedmighani/earthquake_time_series_LSTM/README.md

 <div style="text-align:center"><img src="assets/LSTM_mag.png" /></div>
 Figure: Preiminary LSTM results.

-Although, the model slighly underpredicts the magnitudes globally, still it can capture the main shock event, which seems promising for future efforts.
+Although, the model slighly underpredicts the amplitude of magnitudes globally, still it can capture the main shock events (e.g., around x-values of 12,000, 15,000 and 1160,000 in the above plot), which seems promising for future efforts.

 ### Future work